29 Mar 2021 - OverTheWire - Natas

 passthru("grep -i \"$key\" dictionary.txt");

 Because of the quote, all user input will be considered as a whole word to search.
 Therefore, the method we used in Natas10 will not work any more.
-However, we can see the implementation still uses the vulnerable API passthru()
+However, we can see the implementation still uses the vulnerable API passthru().
+As such, the command injection vulnerability still exists.

 To work around it, let’s start with a quick play - feeding the textbox with this input: $(echo hello).
 The webpage give the output: